david-hankinson/terragrunt-module-vpc-ecs/README.md

 We'll be building AWS ECS Clusters using some excellent tools created by gruntworks.
 They'll be deployed in multiple AWS accounts and regions.
 All the code will be available HERE::::: -->

-Module repositories:
-> **Note:** All our resources here are available in the corresponding tag of the [terragrunt-module-ecs-vpc repo](https://github.com/david-hankinson/terragrunt-module-vpc-ecs/)

-Live infrastructure repo:

 ## Prerequisites